Make your Own Caramel Apples

 Macintosh apples in the fall in Vermont are just about the best thing ever.
 You know what we mean: fresh, crisp, tart.
 Mmmm.
 Hard to beat.
 But not impossible.
 Sometimes you need a little sweet to balance all that tartness.
 Enter the caramel apple.
 With real caramel.
 Dipped in nuts.
 And maybe even a little organic dark chocolate drizzled on at the end for an artistic flair.
 With a little help, you too can make these delicious caramel apples on your own.

 The ingredients are really quite simple (see recipe below) but you will need a candy thermometer.
 The rest is all technique— grip ‘n twist and dip ‘n roll, cool for about 10 minutes and then enjoy!

 Make it a fun family or friend activity (just beware, the caramel needs to stay HOT), include some interesting toppings like chopped pecans or peanuts, shredded coconut, mini chocolate chunks or granola.

-See our own Emily McCracken demonstrate the technique on Channel 3 last night.
-Or take a look at video of her in action at our Church Street store where we have freshly dipped caramel apples every day this time of year.
+See our own Emily McCracken demonstrate the technique at our Church Street store where we have freshly dipped caramel apples every day this time of year.

 Caramel Apples Recipe